aidan-duggan/while-gaming/_drafts/rugbyrules.md.md

 Alternative thought:

-Trick taking, trump suit is action
+Trick taking, trump suit is action, with each round targeting a goal based on a limited hand.
+All cards have all suits, but different values

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTM3MDM0NTFdfQ==
+eyJoaXN0b3J5IjpbOTg0MTYyMTA0XX0=
 -->